lonestone/rolebase.io/README.md

 Check the [documentation](https://docs.nhost.io/authentication/email-templates) to learn more about it.

-We generate them with the template `functions/_emails/NhostEmail.tsx`
+We generate them with the template `functions/_src/emails/templates/NhostEmail.tsx`

-Translations are in `functions/_i18n/locales`
+Translations are in `functions/_src/i18n/locales`

 To build `body.html` and `subject.txt` files, run:

 ```
 cd functions
-npm run buildNhostEmails
+npm run emails:build
 ```

 ### Fonts

-Fonts used in emails are included here as static files to be loaded in emails by `functions/_emails/components/Layout.tsx`
+Fonts used in emails are included here as static files to be loaded in emails by `functions/_src/emails/common/Layout.tsx`

 ### Icons

-Icons we're using in emails are compiled in PNG at build time by `src/buildEmailsIcons.js` script.
+Icons we're using in emails are compiled in PNG at build time by `packages/webapp/src/buildEmailsIcons.js` script.

 This script contains the list of icons to include.

 To test in dev mode, you can update icons with:

 ```
+cd packages/webapp
-npm run prebuild
+npm run build-emails-icons
 ```

 ## Production env